Frequently Asked Questions

 Our consciousness-based education orientation courses are usually scheduled on Mondays.
 Regular online classes are scheduled on Tuesdays or Wednesdays.
 Mentorship classes are scheduled on Thursdays, Fridays, or in the weekends.
 We make exceptions to this set up only when everyone’s schedules allow or require it.
 It’s usually a good idea to keep Tues or Wed evening and Thursday evening free for your MFA class sessions.
 The class sessions are a wonderful way to deeply get to know your cohort members and your faculty in an intimate setting.
 We always use Central Time as a default reference point, since MIU is in Iowa, but we can provide a time zone calculator if you require help figuring out a translation to your time zone.
 We have students all over the world attending, so sometimes finding a suitable class time can be a challenge.
 We ask for your patience and flexibility in finding compromises that work for everyone!

-Our Fall ‘25 semester starts with a residency from Mon.
-Aug.
-18 - Sun.
-Sept.
-14, 2025.
+Our Spring ‘26 semester starts with a residency intensive (FULLY ONLINE) that starts on Mon.
+Feb 9.
 The intensive part of the residency runs from Mon.
-Aug.
-18 - Sunday, Aug.
-31, but the residency extends till Sept.
-14 for the completion of assignments to give you additional time to watch videos asynchronously.
-On Sept.
-1, so mid-way your month-long residency period, the regular semester also starts with a mentorship and usually two, sometimes three, simultaneous other classes during the semester.
+Feb.
+9 - Sun.
+Feb.
+22, but the residency extends till the end of the semester, giving you ample time for the completion of assignments and time to watch videos asynchronously.
+On February 23, the regular semester also starts with a mentorship and usually two, sometimes three, simultaneous other classes during the semester.
 Some of these classes last 16 weeks (the mentorships) and some only 8 weeks, which can be scheduled back to back or in alternate weeks throughout the semester.

-You will have to schedule your time well between Sept.
-1 - Sept.
-14, for you will begin your regular semester activities while you also get extra time to complete the discussion boards and videos you may have missed during the residency, plus you’ll have time to complete a very short reflective paper for your residency.
+You will have to schedule your time well between Feb.
+23 - and of the semester for you will be participating in your regular semester activities while you also get extra time to complete the discussion boards and videos you may have missed during the residency, plus you’ll have time to complete a very short reflective paper for your residency.
+The residency includes a few synchronous and many asynchronous events this Spring.
+It extends into a reading series in Spring ‘26 that we hope you will enjoy!
 We have modified residency requirements to help you not feel overwhelmed.

 In the residency, you will get multiple orientations re. our MFA program and your courses and assignments.
 Most orientations will be scheduled in the weekends and asynchronous, but we also have check-in sessions for Q&A multiple times during the residency.
 In-person follow ups can be offered as needed.
 There will be ample time to ask questions and connect to your faculty.